sglebs/mswyw/README.md

 - f: "cpu"
 - g: "epm"

-Don't worry, we provide defaults.
+Don't worry, we provide default coefficient values as well.
 But you can tweak when you want.
 For example, use 0.0 for a coefficient to kick that element out of the formula (say "I don't want number of endpoints to have any influence on it" - pass "endpoints":0.0).

+Again, if you want a totally different formula just take a look at formula.py and implement your own module, add it to PYTHONPATH and pass it in with --calcProvider.

 ## Motivation